harshamogra/PES2UG22CS497_PES2UG22CS505_PES2UG22CS541_PES2UG22CS542_OOAD_PROJECT/README.md

    mvn clean install
    ```

+3. **Before running the application, open `Backend-new/src/main/resources/application.properties` and add your own database username, password, and Stripe keys in place of the placeholders.**

-3. Run the Spring Boot application:
+4. Run the Spring Boot application:
    ```bash
    mvn spring-boot:run
    ```